 Just as you’d write about the features and benefits that appeal to your target audience in your product descriptions, you should also promote any shipping offers that cater to people who want the fastest and/or cheapest deliveries.

 This becomes even more important for the holiday shopping season.

 “It’s paramount for people to feel confident that they will receive their products in the shortest amount of time possible.
-We’d hate to see our customers go somewhere else because we don’t offer 2-day shipping, so during our third holiday season with ShipBob, we used their 2-Day Express shipping.”
+We’d hate to see our customers go somewhere else because we don’t offer 2-day shipping, so during our third holiday season with ShipBob, we used their 2-Day Express Shipping Program.”